 - Anti-gentrification activists, who often argue that developers should be saddled with more restrictions, not fewer.
 New houses may bring down prices over time, they argue, but for those who are facing eviction or displacement today, new, high-end development only makes a particular locale more attractive to outside investors and wealthy house hunters.

 - Good old fashioned NIMBYs.
-Last year, Marin County got a special exemption from the state’s housing development quota.
+In 2017, Marin County got a special exemption from the state’s housing development quota.
 What was the justification?
 According to one county supervisor, ramping up affordable housing construction wasn’t consistent with Marin’s “suburban character.”

 You’d be hard pressed to find a single aspect of California life that isn’t affected by Proposition 13.
 Naturally, it gets blamed for an awful lot of the state’s problems.

 Want more insights on California’s housing crisis?
 And what the state is currently doing to try to fix it?
-Listen to “Gimme Shelter: The California Housing Crisis Podcast”, launched by CALmatters data reporter Matt Levin and Los Angeles Times housing reporter Liam Dillon.
-Every other week, Matt and Liam will bring you the latest in California housing politics and policy.
-Listen here, and subscribe on iTunes, Stitcher and your favorite podcast platform.
+Resuming soon: “Gimme Shelter: The California Housing Crisis Podcast.”
+CalMatters housing reporter Manuela Tobias and Los Angeles Times housing reporter Liam Dillon will bring you the latest in California housing politics and policy.
+Listen to past episodes here, and subscribe on iTunes, Stitcher and your favorite podcast platform.